 ED: “High ruffled necklines, covered arms, and soft, sweet discreet pastels line her closet.”

-ED: “She is ‘Mother Marge,’ and her ’40s-throwback style gives her a retro appeal that has a strength and nurturing quality that might be reminiscent of a favorite aunt.
+ED: “She is ‘Mother Marge,’ and her ’40s-throwback style gives her a retro appeal that has a strength and nurturing quality that might be reminiscent of a favourite aunt.
 The ’40s were her heyday, thus the film-noir vedettes with a ‘been around the block’ allure are her inspiration.”

 15. What’s hanging in Marge’s closet?